gootorov/simple-fnn/README.md

 </p>
 <p align="center"><i>Network learning over training examples.</i></p>

-It is not suitable for production environments.
+It is not suitable for production environments as it is a research project and therefore misses certain advanced features and optimizations.
 For more serious projects, please see [Tensorflow](https://github.com/tensorflow/tensorflow) or similar frameworks.